ayazhankadessova/studyNotes/UserStories.md

 6. [ ] Display the current user's information and assigned role.
 7. [ ] Include a logout option for users to exit the app.
 8. [ ] Implement a requirement for users to log in at least once per week.
-9. [ ] Provide a quick way to revoke employee access if necessary.
+9. [x] Provide a quick way to revoke user access if necessary.
-10. [ ] Enable the assignment of notes to specific employees.
+10. [x] Enable the assignment of notes to specific users.
-11. [ ] Include relevant information for each note such as a ticket number, title, note body, and created/updated dates.
+11. [x] Include relevant information for each note such as a ticket number, title, note body, and created/updated dates.
-12. [ ] Categorize notes as either "OPEN" or "COMPLETED".
+12. [x] Categorize notes as either "OPEN" or "COMPLETED".
-13. [ ] Support different user roles such as Employees, Managers, and Admins.
+13. [x] Support different user roles such as Employees, Managers, and Admins.
 14. [ ] Restrict the deletion of notes to Managers or Admins only.
 15. [ ] Allow anyone to create a note, particularly when a customer checks in.
 16. [ ] Limit employees to only view and edit their assigned notes.